airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 `brk` system call.
 System calls take a long time.
 They aren\'t like functions, because the processor has to switch modes.
 Your program isn\'t allowed to map itself memory, but the Linux kernel is.
-So, the processor has to switch into *kernel modekernel mode*, then Linux maps the memory, and then switches back to *user modeuser mode* for your application to continue running.
-This is also called a *context switchcontext switch*.
+So, the processor has to switch into *kernel mode*, then Linux maps the memory, and then switches back to *user mode* for your application to continue running.
+This is also called a *context switch*.
 Context switches are relatively slow on x86 processors.
 Generally, you should avoid calling the kernel unless you really need to.